 I usually shy away from organized tours in favor of finding my way through a new place at my own pace and letting things unfold naturally.
 However, the exception to this rule is that I always try to seek out food tours and cooking classes in a new destination.
 If possible, try to book culinary activities on your first or second day.
 The reason for this is that your guide is often a local food-lover with a wealth of knowledge, and not just on food!
 This is the perfect time to get ideas for places to eat, things to do off the beaten path, and other insider tips you might not have gotten otherwise.

->> See my list of Cooking Classes and Food Tours around the world. [coming soon!]
+>> See my tips on how to pick a culinary experience on your next trip and my list of Cooking Classes and Food Tours around the world. [coming soon!]

 Stay curious, stay hungry